CyberKalachik/Single-Page-Power-BI-Report-UK-Gender-Pay-Gap-Analytical-Overview/README.md

 ## 📌 Project overview

-This **single-page Power BI report** analyzes gender pay inequality in the UK using official government data.
+This **single-page Power BI report** analyzes gender pay differences in the UK using official government data.
 The project focuses on pay gaps, bonus eligibility, and gender representation across pay quartiles, with a strong emphasis on analytical storytelling rather than standalone visuals.

 ## 🔗 Data source: